HomeHealth articlesdepressionPostpartum Depression - Causes | Symptoms | Risk Factors | Diagnosis | Treatment | Home Remedies

 Published At March 25, 2019

-Postpartum depression (PPD) or postnatal depression is a kind of depression that affects a new mother.
-80 % of all new moms experience baby blues, but if the symptoms are severe and it starts affecting your ability to care for your baby, then it is a sign of postpartum depression.
+Postpartum depression (PPD) or postnatal depression is a kind of depression that primarily affects a new mother.
+Around 80 percent of all new mothers experience baby blues.
+If the symptoms are severe and if it starts affecting the mother’s ability to take care of their baby, then it is a sign of postpartum depression.
 The symptoms usually start within the first week of giving birth, but some women show signs during pregnancy or up to a year after childbirth.

 • Feeling sad.